 In 1986 Ross Norman also took the world title.
 Leilani Joyce and Philippa Beams won the women’s doubles world title in 1998.
 In that year squash was first introduced to the Commonwealth Games, and Sarah Cook and Glen Wilson won bronze in the mixed doubles.
 In 2002 Wilson and Joyce won gold in the Commonwealth Games mixed doubles.
-Joelle King and Jaclyn Hawkes won the women's doubles at the 2010 Commonwealth Games; King followed up with bronze in the singles in 2014.
+By 2018 Joelle King and Jaclyn Hawkes had won three gold, one silver and two bronze medals at three Commonwealth Games.

 Squash New Zealand

 Squash New Zealand is the national body responsible for the promotion and development of squash in New Zealand.
 In 2012 it represented about 19,000 members in 196 clubs and 11 district associations.